-As was previously mentioned, the Canon EOS 6D Mark II is equipped with a 45-point all-cross-type focusing system that is directly inherited from the Canon EOS 80D.
+As previously mentioned, the Canon EOS 6D Mark II is equipped with a 45-point all-cross-type focusing system directly inherited from the Canon EOS 80D.
 Unfortunately, because the camera comes with a smaller sensor and viewfinder, the distribution of AF points in the viewfinder of the 6D II is, to put it mildly, limited.
 You can get a comprehensive overview of it in our review of the EOS 80D, which can be found here.

 Dual Pixel Autofocus

 After viewing the results produced by some of Canon’s more recent cameras, such as the EOS 77D, we had high hopes that the 6D II would provide comparable results.
 But, unfortunately, we were left with a bitterly disappointing feeling.

 We’ve noticed that Dual Pixel sometimes has trouble focusing on things far away, and the 6D II is no different.
 It was unusual for the camera to start the run with perfect focus on Dan.
 Although it improved outcomes after he drew closer to the camera, the focusing performance was still unreliable.